 Photo courtesy Muskoka Heritage Place

-Muskoka is famous for its pristine lakes and unforgettable summer memories.
-It’s also one of those places in Canada that becomes a winter wonderland once the snow flies, and its intimate and small-town feeling makes Muskoka a dream destination to witness and experience the magic of Christmas.
+Muskoka is famous for its countless lakes and unforgettable summer memories.
+It’s also one of those places in Canada that becomes a winter wonderland once the snow flies, and its intimate and small-town feeling makes Cottage Country a dream destination to witness and experience the magic of Christmas.

 Get into the Holiday spirit right from the start at Muskoka Heritage Place in Huntsville with its Portage Flyer Christmas.
 This memorable train ride will take you along the Muskoka River and bring you to your final destination at Fairy Lake where Santa will greet you.
 The train coaches have a thousand lights making the ride even more magical.